martinLopez99/martinLopez99/README.md

 ## Projects 📝

-* I am currently part of a team where we are building a management application for a ground movement company, laying electric, aerial and underground networks and construction.
+* I adeveloped a management application for a ground movement company, laying electric, aerial and underground networks and construction.
 Built using JAVA, Hibernate and MySQL

 * I am also developing an IA Image Denoising using Denoising Autoencoders (DAEs),